zixingjiang/zixingjiang.github.io/_projects/project_50_control.md

 date: 2023-03-08
 permalink: /projects/control_of_the_multi_joint_manipulator_for_grasping_on_water_surface/
 period: Sept.
 2022 - Dec.
 2022
-abstract: This project is my final year project at RAIL Advanced Marine Robotics Group, CUHK-Shenzhen.
-This project aims to
+abstract: This was my final year project at CUHK-Shenzhen, supervised by Prof. Huihuan Alex QIAN from RAIL Advanced Marine Robotics Group.
+This project aimed to make a manipulator capable of grasping objects on the restless water surface.
+To reach this goal, a predictive control framework was proposed.
+The proposed framework was verified with MATLAB Simscape simulation.
 excerpt: "<img src='image/grasp_sim.gif' width='600px'>"
 course: false
 ---